 Heart failure can be diagnosed if the echocardiogram shows that the pumping function of the heart is too low.
 This is called an ejection fraction.
 A normal ejection fraction is around 55 - 65%.

-Several other imaging tests can look at how well your heart is able to pump blood and how much heart muscle damage is present.
+Many other imaging tests are used to look at how well your heart is able to pump blood and the extent of heart muscle damage.

-A chest x-ray may be done in your doctor's office when your symptoms suddenly become worse, but it cannot diagnose heart failure.
+You may have a chest x-ray done in your doctor's office if your symptoms suddenly become worse.
+However, a chest x-ray cannot diagnose heart failure.

-MRI of the heart may be done to check for how much heart muscle damage is present.
+MRI of the heart may be done to check how much heart muscle damage is present.
 It can also help detect the reason for a patient's heart failure.

-Stress tests are done to see whether your heart muscle is getting enough blood flow, and therefore enough oxygen, when it is working hard (under stress).
+Stress tests are done to see whether the heart muscle is getting enough blood flow and oxygen when it is working hard (under stress).
 Types of stress tests include:

 Blood urea nitrogen (BUN) and serum creatinine tests help monitor how well your kidneys are working.
-These tests will be ordered on a regular basis:
+You will need these test regularly if:

-Since anemia, or low red blood cell count, can make your heart failure worse, your doctor will check your CBC or complete blood count on a regular basis or when your symptoms become worse.
+Anemia, or low red blood cell count, can make your heart failure worse.
+So your doctor will check your CBC or complete blood count on a regular basis or when your symptoms become worse.